 Between Your Butt Cheeks

-How to Wash It: According to an article from MEL, toilet paper doesn’t really clean your butt ― it just gets rid of larger hangers on while leaving behind a massive trail of germs.
+How to Wash It: Toilet paper doesn’t really clean your butt ― it just gets rid of larger hangers on while leaving behind a massive trail of germs.
 Instead, invest in flushable moist wipes, or hop in the shower after every number two.
 Once you’re in there, pick a designated “butt cloth,” load it up with soap and get down to business.
 Just make sure to wash it regularly, and don’t get it mixed up with your face cloth — that’s a quick way to become a literal buttface.

 What Happens If You Don’t: Since feces are loaded with bacteria and moisture, a doodoo-caked bum could lead to itchiness and irritation, which if not taken care of quickly can even develop into something more serious — like an abscess.
 This can happen if you proceed to break the itchy skin by scratching, which will allow the bacteria found in your dung to invade your body and cause an infection.
 Plus, you’ll just feel uncomfortable knowing you’re walking around with a dirty butt.

 Now hop in the shower and give yourself a wash and detail.
 Trust us, you’ll notice a difference.